Top of the pageCheck Your Symptoms

 Home treatment for pink eye will help reduce your pain and keep your eye free of drainage.
 If you wear contacts, remove them and wear glasses until your symptoms have gone away completely.
 Thoroughly clean your contacts and storage case.

 Cold compresses or warm compresses (whichever feels best) can be used.
 If an allergy is the problem, a cool compress may feel better.
 If the pink eye is caused by an infection, then a warm, moist compress may soothe your eye and help reduce redness and swelling.
 Warm, moist compresses can spread infection from one eye to the other.
 Use a different compress for each eye, and use a clean compress for each application.

 When cleaning your eye, wipe from the inside (next to the nose) toward the outside.
 Use a clean surface for each wipe so that drainage being cleaned away is not rubbed back across the eye.
 If tissues or wipes are used, make sure they are put in the trash and are not allowed to sit around.
 If face cloths are used to clean the eye, put them in the laundry right away so that no one else picks them up or uses them.
 After wiping your eye, wash your hands to prevent the pink eye from spreading.

 - To learn how to prevent the spread of pink eye, see Prevention.

-- Do not go to daycare or school or go to work until pink eye
+- Do not go to daycare or school or go to work until pink eye has improved.

 - If the pink eye is caused by a virus, the person can usually return to daycare, school, or work when symptoms begin to improve, typically in 3 to 5 days.
 Medicines are not usually used to treat viral pink eye, so preventing its spread is important.
 Home treatment of the symptoms will help you feel more comfortable while the infection goes away.